samuelBenh/web-technical-test/README.md

 Please find what we are going to review in your project :

 - The design should follow the guidelines provided in the linked figma file (cf Specifications).
-- You have to handle connection and update from WS to an internal state.
-- You must display our scooters on a map using any map provider, represented by markers.
+- The app should display our scooters on a map using any map provider, represented by markers.
+- The app should handle connection and update from WS to an internal state,
-- Display an orange marker if the scooter status is available.
+- The app should display an orange marker if the scooter status is available,
-- Display a black marker if the scooter status is booked.
+- The app should display a black marker if the scooter status is booked,
-- Display a red marker if the scooter status is maintenance.
+- The app should display a red marker if the scooter status is maintenance,
-- DO NOT display a marker if the scooter status is disabled.
+- The app should NOT display a marker if the scooter status is disabled,
-- The system should be able to let the user select a scooter and display the information of the scooter.
+- The app should be able to let the user select a scooter and display the information of the scooter.

+### Bonus

+- The app should display the zone on the map provided in `./assets/zones/barcelona.json`.
+- The app should display a responsive design following the guidelines provided in the Figma.

 ## Specifications

 ### Assets

-Assets provided in `packages/web-app/assets/images`.
+Assets provided in the Figma (see below).

 ### Mapbox API